 Building a LEGO pyramid is fun.
 Devouring a pyramid made of DIY stackable gummy LEGO is better.
-If you’re looking for a kid friendly recipe or fun food crafts to make at home, look no further.
+If you’re looking for a kid-friendly recipe or fun food crafts to make at home, look no further.
 If you know how to make JELL-O, then you’re well on your way to making this easy gummy LEGO recipe.
-All you need is the 50 Cavity Building Block Candy Mold by The Modern Gummy and a few other ingredients.
+All you need is this Candy Block Mold by The Modern Gummy and a few other ingredients.
 Also, if you want an adult twist, you can tweak the recipe to include clear vodka or clear rum.

 I also love to give stackable gummy LEGO bricks away as birthday and holiday gifts.
 Edible gifts are the best!
 Whether it’s a kid or an adult, their eyes always light up.
 Plus, if you refrigerate the gummy LEGO bricks in an airtight container they’ll last for around two weeks.
 This also means that you can make the bricks ahead of time, then wrap them up when you’re ready to give them as gifts.

 The Modern Gummy building block candy mold comes with a small eyedropper, but to speed things up I bought a plastic squeeze dispensing bottle.
 I like the bottle instead because it holds tons more liquid than the tiny eyedropper.
 This way you don’t have to waste time constantly refilling the eyedropper.